thatOkeBrett/git-basic-exercises/README.md

 This is a trip..a trippy trip.
-A TRIPPITY TRIP
+A TRIPPITY TRIP,,totally